Wine Sommelier Levels and What They Mean

 CMS vs WSET: What’s the difference?

 • CMS requires students to pass each course before moving to the next.
-WSET is a multi-level program that doesn’t require prerequisites.
+Most WSET levels do not require prerequisites until the Diploma level.

-How long does it take to become a certified sommelier?
+How long does it take to earn a wine certification?

 Why get a wine certification?